OpenGVLab/InternVideo/Data/InternVid/README.md

 \[[中文版本](README_CN.md)\]

 # :fire: News
-- We release the full version of the video annotation for InternVid ([OpenDataLab](https://opendatalab.com/shepshep/InternVidFull)).
+- We release the full version of the video annotation(230M video-text pairs) for InternVid ([OpenDataLab](https://opendatalab.com/shepshep/InternVidFull)).
 The corresponding clip-text similarities and aesthetics will be updated.

 - The implementation of ViCLIP is given [here](https://github.com/OpenGVLab/InternVideo/tree/main/InternVideo1/Pretrain/ViCLIP).